Embrace the Gap: VAEs Perform Independent Mechanism Analysis: Discussion

 \fi

-\begin{ack} This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A \& 01IS18039B, and by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
+\begin{ack} The authors thank the anonymous reviewers for their suggestions.
+This work was supported by the German Federal Ministry of Education and Research (BMBF): Tübingen AI Center, FKZ: 01IS18039A \& 01IS18039B, and by the Machine Learning Cluster of Excellence, EXC number 2064/1 – Project number 390727645.
 Wieland Brendel acknowledges financial support via an Emmy Noether Grant funded by the German Research Foundation (DFG) under grant no. BR 6382/1-1.
-The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Dominik Zietlow and Patrik Reizinger. \end{ack}
+The authors thank the International Max Planck Research School for Intelligent Systems (IMPRS-IS) for supporting Dominik Zietlow and Patrik Reizinger.
+Patrik Reizinger acknowledges his membership in the European Laboratory for Learning and Intelligent Systems (ELLIS) PhD program. \end{ack}